techiediaries/techiediaries/_posts/2020/angular-9/bootstrap/2020-04-20-integrate-bootstrap-4-jquery-angular-10.md

 ---
 layout: post
-title: "Integrating Bootstrap 4 and jQuery with Angular 9/8 and Styling the UI With Navbar and Table CSS Classes"
+title: "Integrate Bootstrap 4/jQuery with Angular 10 and Styling the UI With Navbar and Table CSS Classes"
-image: "images/content/learn-django.png"
+image: "images/content/angular.png"
-excerpt: "In this Angular 8 tutorial we'll learn how to use Bootstrap 4 to build professional UIs."
+excerpt: "In this Angular 10 tutorial we'll learn how to use Bootstrap 4 to build professional UIs"
 categories: angular
-tags : [ angular, angular8, bootstrap, angular-9-tutorials ]
+tags : [ angular, angular-10, bootstrap]
 ---

-In this tutorial we'll learn, by example, how to use **Bootstrap 4** with **Angular 9/8** to build professional UIs.
+In this tutorial we'll learn, by example, how to use Bootstrap 4 and jQuery with Angular 10 to build professional UIs.

-Angular 9 is the latest version of Angular, when writing this tutorial, and Bootstrap 4 is the latest version of Bootstrap — the most popular CSS framework.
-You can use Bootstrap to create professional looking interfaces without being a CSS designer.
+Angular 10 is the latest version of Angular, when writing this tutorial, and Bootstrap 4 is the latest version of Bootstrap — the most popular CSS framework.
+You can use Bootstrap and jQuery to create professional looking interfaces without being a CSS designer.

+> Note: Bootstrap 4 makes use of jQuery for implemeting many components that need DOM access.
+Bootstrap 5 will replace jQuery with plain JavaScript

-In this tutorial, we'll particularly look at how to add Bootstrap 4 to Angular projects generated using **Angular CLI 9**.
+In this tutorial, we'll particularly look at how to add Bootstrap 4 to Angular projects generated using **Angular CLI 10**.

-In this part, we're going to style an example UI interface with Bootstrap 4, after installing and setting up the framework in the Angular 9 front-end.
+In this part, we're going to style an example UI interface with Bootstrap 4, after installing and setting up the framework in the Angular 10 front-end.

 In the previous tutorial we’ve:

-- Installed Angular CLI 8.
+- Installed Angular CLI 10.
-- Generated a new front-end application using Angular CLI 9.
+- Generated a new front-end application using Angular CLI 10.
 - Created some UI components.

-## Different Ways to Integrate Bootstrap 4 with Angular 9
+## Different Ways to Integrate Bootstrap 4 with Angular 10

-There are many ways to add Bootstrap 4 to Angular 9 projects:
+There are many ways to add Bootstrap 4 to Angular projects:

 - Installing  **bootstrap** and **jquery** via *npm* and add adding scripts and styles to `angular.json`.
 - Importing **bootstrap** style and script files in `src/index.html`.
 You can use a bootstrap 4 [CDN](https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn).